 Hawthorn gets bonus points for having its general manager named one of High Times’ most influential people in cannabis.
-But the real reason, the company gets high marks is because this marijuana stocks pays dividends.
+But the real reason the company gets high marks is that this marijuana stock pays dividends.
 And that dividend yield has been steadily increasing for years.
 That makes Scotts one of the best marijuana dividend stocks on the market.

 The Power of Diversity